 She wasn’t even allowed to testify in her own trial.
 Maybe ironic that she was allowed to testify before Congress later?

-Anthony’s 1884 congressional testimony began by asking “that you will, at your earliest convenience, report to the House in favor of the submission of a Sixteenth Amendment to the Legislatures of the several States, that shall prohibit the disfranchisement of citizens of the United States on account of sex.”
+On one of these occasions, Anthony’s congressional testimony began by asking “that you will, at your earliest convenience, report to the House in favor of the submission of a Sixteenth Amendment to the Legislatures of the several States, that shall prohibit the disfranchisement of citizens of the United States on account of sex.”